-Qualified Opinion
+Opinion

-We have audited the accompanying financial report of PanKind Australian Pancreatic Cancer Foundation Limited, which comprises the statement of financial position as at 30 June 2022, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cashflows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, directors' declaration and the declaration by principal officer in respect of fundraising appeals of the Company, as set out on pages 11 and 12.
+We have audited the financial report of PanKind Australian Pancreatic Cancer Foundation Limited (PanKind) which comprises the statement of financial position as at 30 June 2023, statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the declaration by Those Charged With Governance.
+In addition, we have audited PanKind's compliance with specific requirements of the Charitable Fundraising Act 1991.